jnv/lists/README.md

 ### awesome-*
+* [awesome-raspberry-pi](https://github.com/thibmaek/awesome-raspberry-pi) - A list of creations you can do on your Raspberry Pi.
 * [awesome-2048-and-beyond](https://github.com/cstrap/awesome-2048-and-beyond) – Waste and lose at least 8 hours of your life… then **multiply** it…
 * [awesome4girls](https://github.com/cristianoliveira/awesome4girls) – Inclusive events/projects/initiatives for women in the tech area.
 * [awesome-a11y](https://github.com/brunopulis/awesome-a11y) – Accesibility tools, articles and resources.